 The forward-looking information is subject to risks, uncertainties and other factors that could cause actual results to differ materially from historical results or results anticipated by the forward-looking information.
 Risk factors that could cause results or events to differ from current expectations are detailed in the "Business Risk and Risk Management" section of the Corporation's MD&A for the year ended December 31, 2021 and in continuous disclosure materials filed from time to time with Canadian securities regulatory authorities.
-Key risk factors include, but are not limited to: regulatory approval and rate orders; utility asset disposition risk; a downturn in economic conditions including the strength and operations of the oil and natural gas production industry and related commodity prices; risks relating to widespread outbreak of an illness or communicable disease, any other public health crisis, or pandemic outbreaks, including the COVID-19 pandemic; supply chain risk; loss of service areas; change in government policies; capital resources and liquidity risks; interest rate and inflation risk; insurance coverage risk; continued reporting in accordance with US GAAP risk; operating and maintenance risks; risk of loss of permits and rights-of-way; environmental; weather conditions and climate-change; wildfire risks; risk of failure of information and operations technology infrastructure; cybersecurity risk; labour relations risk; human resources risk; and other risks described in the Corporation's most recent Annual Information Form.
+Key risk factors include, but are not limited to: regulatory approval and rate orders; utility asset disposition risk; a downturn in economic conditions including the strength and operations of the oil and natural gas production industry and related commodity prices; risks relating to a public health crisis, or pandemic outbreak; supply chain risk; loss of service areas; change in government policies; capital resources and liquidity risks; interest and inflation risk; insurance coverage risk; continued reporting in accordance with US GAAP risk; operating and maintenance risks; risk of loss of permits and rights-of-way; environmental; weather conditions and climate-change; wildfire risks; risk of failure of information and operations technology infrastructure; cybersecurity risk; labour relations risk; human resources risk; and other risks described in the Corporation's most recent Annual Information Form.